ljwolf/ljwolf.github.io/content/post/a-post-scipy-chicago-update.md

 ---
-Post ID: 147934748469
+id: 147934748469
-Date: Mon, 25 Jul 2016 02:52:31
+date: 2016-07-25T02:52:31Z
-Url with slug: a-post-scipy-chicago-update
+url: a-post-scipy-chicago-update
-Reblog key: JyLEfXlX
-Reblog Url:
-Reblog Name:
-Title: A Post-SciPy Chicago Update
+title: A Post-SciPy Chicago Update
+---
----<p>After a bit of a whirlwind, going to SciPy and then relocating to Chicago for a bit, I figure I&rsquo;ve collected enough thoughts to update on my summer of code project, as well as some of the discussion we&rsquo;ve had in the library recently.</p>
+<p>After a bit of a whirlwind, going to SciPy and then relocating to Chicago for a bit, I figure I&rsquo;ve collected enough thoughts to update on my summer of code project, as well as some of the discussion we&rsquo;ve had in the library recently.</p>

 <p>I&rsquo;ve actually seen a lot of feedback on quite a bit of my postings since my post on <a href="http://ljwolf.org/post/147564537909/im-trying-to-recover-from-a-bit-of-burnout-this" target="_blank">handling burnout as a graduate student</a>.
 But, I&rsquo;ve been forgetting to tag posts so that they&rsquo;d show up in the GSOC aggregator!
 Bummer!</p>